SevenSamuraiWeb/price-tracker/README.md

 ## Example Workflow 🔧🌐🔔

-1. Enter the Amazon product URL and target price in the Streamlit app.
+1. Enter the Flipkart product URL and target price in the Streamlit app.
 2. The app fetches the current price and displays it.
 3. If the price is below the target, you will receive an email alert.